 2. Turn on 2 Step Authentication

-If you have Google account connected Android phone, will get a prompt screen there to approve login from the computer.
+If you have a Google account connected Android phone, you will get a prompt screen there to approve login from the computer.
 Click OK to verify.

 Don’t have a phone with you?
 Copy the backup codes, showing in the authentication page and save it to some safe place.
 It can be utilized to login in emergency situations.

 You can add frequently using devices to trusted lists to avoid the second password.
 Remove any device from the list which is you are no longer using.

 3. Verify your Account Recovery Information

 Check whether your account recovery information is up to date.
 Go to My Account page, from there click on Get Started under “Security Check-up”.
 Update your recovery information with your primary phone number, any other email in use and security question.